Nanaopoku25/Active-Directory-monitoring-Projects/README.md

 ## About Me

-I am a cybersecurity expert with a passion for teaching and helping others learn essential cybersecurity skills through practical, hands-on projects.
+I am a cybersecurity expert with a passion for learning and helping others learn essential cybersecurity skills through practical, hands-on projects.
 Connect with me on social media for more updates and resources:

 [![LinkedIn](https://img.icons8.com/fluent/48/000000/linkedin.png)](https://www.linkedin.com/in/nana-opoku-a1523a94/)
 [![YouTube](https://img.icons8.com/fluent/48/000000/youtube-play.png)]()